Going Flatter: Mastectomy Revision

-Disclaimer: revision results vary considerably - consult your surgeon for what you can realistically expect in your specific case.
-Pictured are results from a flat denial revision surgery.
-See our Photo Gallery for typical results.
+Please note: revision results vary considerably - consult your surgeon for what you can realistically expect in your specific case.

 Here are a few factors to consider: